ieXLnc/ABIDE-behavioural-fMRI-ML/README.md

 # ABIDE-behavioural-fMRI-ML

-Predicting autism using behavioural and fMRI data
+Predicting autism using behavioural and fMRI data. <br>
 Code used as the capstone project to graduate from the EPFL extension school.

 ---- README ----